IWI Carmel Review

 Special note – it does take AR-15 magazines.

-Being a short gas piston system, the Carmel has a 3 position gas regulator switch: Regular, Extreme, and Suppressor.
-I found this to be easier to control than previous ones I’ve handled in the past.
+Being a short stroke piston system, the Carmel features a 3-position adjustable gas block that also serves as a gas regulator with settings for Regular, Extreme, and Suppressor.
+I found this system to be easier to control than previous ones I’ve handled.
+One thing that they discussed on the floor was that this rifle also has a significantly efficient jump compensator.

 Another interesting feature was their ambidextrous system.
 Unlike most ambidextrous charging handles, there is no assembly needed to switch.
 Just pull back on the charging handle and lock it.
 Then slide it forward to where there is a larger hold, and punch the pin to the other side.
 Just like that, you’ve got the charging handle on the other side.